-The following items, procedures, benefits, services, drugs, supplies, and equipment are limited under the SCAN Inspired by women for women plan:
+The following items, procedures, benefits, services, drugs, supplies, and equipment are limited under the SCAN Balance plan:

 - Covered Services are available only through plan providers in the network you select (unless such care is rendered as emergency services, urgently needed services, or outof-area renal dialysis services when you are temporarily outside the service area, worldwide emergency services, or is prior authorized).
 Previously authorized or planned services to be provided in-network (such as but not limited to oxygen, routine blood tests, chemotherapy, and/or non-emergency surgery) are not covered outside the service area. - Covered services provided by non-plan providers are limited to unforeseen urgentlyneeded services or dialysis services when you are temporarily outside the service area, emergency services and authorized post-stabilization care anywhere in the world, and services for which you have obtained prior authorization.
-In unusual and extraordinary circumstances, urgently needed services are also covered within the service area when SCAN Inspired by women for women providers are temporarily unavailable or inaccessible.
-In these circumstances, covered services should be provided by physicians and other practitioners affiliated with Medicare. - If you seek routine care or elective medical services from non-plan providers without a SCAN Inspired by women for women-approved referral, neither SCAN Inspired by women for women, Original Medicare, nor most Medicare supplemental insurance policies (e.g., Medigap) will pay for your care and you will be required to pay for the full cost of such services. - SCAN Inspired by women for women covers all medical services that are medically necessary, are covered under Medicare, and are obtained consistent with plan rules.
-You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan covered services, or they were obtained out-of-network where not authorized. - Plan providers may discuss alternative therapy that may not be covered by Medicare or SCAN Inspired by women for women.
+In unusual and extraordinary circumstances, urgently needed services are also covered within the service area when SCAN Balance providers are temporarily unavailable or inaccessible.
+In these circumstances, covered services should be provided by physicians and other practitioners affiliated with Medicare. - If you seek routine care or elective medical services from non-plan providers without a SCAN Balance-approved referral, neither SCAN Balance, Original Medicare, nor most Medicare supplemental insurance policies (e.g., Medigap) will pay for your care and you will be required to pay for the full cost of such services. - SCAN Balance covers all medical services that are medically necessary, are covered under Medicare, and are obtained consistent with plan rules.
+You are responsible for paying the full cost of services that aren't covered by our plan, either because they are not plan covered services, or they were obtained out-of-network where not authorized. - Plan providers may discuss alternative therapy that may not be covered by Medicare or SCAN Balance.
 Not all alternative therapies discussed may be medically necessary.
 All treatment requires a prior authorization.
 Please call Member Services at the phone number listed in Chapter 2. - Members are fully responsible for all applicable cost-sharing as listed in Chapter 4.
 Cost-sharing is nonnegotiable.